ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 currently loaded (it's the best we can do).
 Some cores may differ in the names of memory domains.
 It's good to check all the available cores to find differences before your users do.
 - The connector script includes a DEBUG variable that you can use to log requests/responses.
-(Be aware that as the log grows in size in BizHawk it begins to stutter while trying to print it.)
+(Be aware that as the log grows in size in BizHawk, it begins to stutter while trying to print it.)